top of page

 Exploring and validating new revenue streams for a leading digital pharmacy

-In early 2022, our squad focused on evaluating the potential of new revenue streams to support business growth.
+In early 2022, I led design on a squad focused on evaluating new revenue opportunities to drive business growth.

-We measured the interest on a new service by placing a "fake-door" test on the live app, and showing it to a cohort of 4,800 patients.
+We measured the interest on a new service by placing a "fake-door" test on the live app, and showing it to a cohort patients.

 We tested two concept prototypes with patients.
 On the one above, the value proposition was based on a Pharmacist creating a bespoke Vitamin plan according to the patient's individual health conditions, goals and needs.